FURK4NGG/Server-Setup/README.md

 ## Add a mail Alias
 If you don't want to share your primary email address, you can create aliases for different services.
-Yunohost>Users>user>edit user's account>'brand@domain' add a mail alias then messages sent to brand@domain address are delivered to: user@domain
+Yunohost>Users>user>edit user's account>'brand@DOMAIN' add a mail alias then messages sent to brand@DOMAIN address are delivered to: user@DOMAIN

 # 📦 Wireguard VPN Setup
 ❌ In my opinion, this is not anonymity, since all tunnel traffic exits through a single VPS IP address